Shorts

 Build a Spring Boot app

 First, let us write a basic Spring Boot application to have something to work with.
 Go to Spring Initializr.
-Select Maven, Java, jar, version 17.
-After that, change the name to docker-image-demo.
-We don’t need any dependencies.
-Download the project and unzip it in a separate “demo” folder (we will require that later).
+Select your preferred build system (Maven or Gradle), Java, JAR, Java version 21.
+Then, select the Spring Web dependency.
+Download the project and unzip it.

-Open the project in your favorite IDE (we are using IntelliJ IDEA) and configure the application in the following way:
+Open the project in your favorite IDE and create a HomeController class configured in the following way:

 @RestController